atsign-foundation/noports/README.md

 after a reboot if for some reason the container crashes is all easily achieved.

-## Ways to run ssh no ports daemons
+## Ways to run SSH! no ports daemons

 ### `sshnpd.sh`